Two senators sworn into office amid #MeToo movement

 - Doug Jones replaces Sen. Luther Strange of Alabama

-(CNN)Two recently elected senators who were sworn into office Wednesday -- Doug Jones of Alabama and Tina Smith of Minnesota -- have one thing in common.
+(CNN)Two senators who were newly sworn into office Wednesday -- Doug Jones of Alabama and Tina Smith of Minnesota -- have one thing in common.

 Both Democrats may owe their new place in Congress to the #MeToo movement.